The power supplies issue

 ?:?:CLOSE #1:OPEN #1,4,0,"C:":FOR I=0 TO 65535:GET #1,CHAR:?CHR$(CHAR);:NEXT I

-Error 136 simply means that you have reached the end of the program.
+At some point, you will get an Error 136, which is normal and expected.
+Error 136 simply means that you have reached the end of the file on the cassette tape (no more data to read).
 Nothing to worry about.

 But, well, for the sake of simplicity, I'll conclude that you can't find an Atari BASIC program by name on a tape.